A priori estimates for the free-boundary Euler equations with surface tension in three dimensions: Energy estimate on the three times differentiated system

 where $a \geq 1$.
-We also observe that since $a$ comes from an application of the Young inequality (e.g.~$a=2$ in the estimate for $\norm{ \partial_t v}_{1.5}^2$ above), we can always choose it so that $\cP^a$ is a polynomial if $\cP$ is so.
-Finally, we remark that we can obtain similar estimates for other lower order norms of $v$ and $q$, (e.g.~$\norm{\partial_t v}_2$ or $\norm{\partial_t q}_1$) again by a combination of interpolation, Young's and Jensen's inequalities. \end{remark}
+We also observe that since the power $a$ comes from an application of the Young inequality (e.g.~$a=3$ in \eqref{estimate_partial_2_t_v_lower_order} above), we can choose it so that $\cPt^a$ is a polynomial if $\cPt$ is.
+Finally, we remark that we can obtain similar estimates for other lower order norms of $v$ and $q$, (e.g.~$\norm{\partial_t v}_2$ or $\norm{\partial_t q}_1$).

-Using (\ref{estimate_partial_2_t_v_lower_order}), the inequality (\ref{estimate_I_11_intermediate}) becomes
+Using \eqref{estimate_partial_2_t_v_lower_order}, the inequality \eqref{estimate_I_11_intermediate} becomes

-\begin{remark} The presence of the negative sign on the right-hand side of (\ref{estimate_I_11}) gives an estimate for the $H^1(\Ga_1)$-norm of $\Pi \partial^2_t v$.
-In Section~\ref{section_div_curl}, we show that we need an estimate for the $H^1(\Ga_1)$-norm of $\partial^2_t v^3 = \partial^2_t v \cdot N$.
-Such as estimate can be obtained from the estimate for $\Pi \partial^2_t v$ because $\Pi$ is nearly the projection onto $N$ for small time.
-A direct estimate for $\partial^2_t v^3$, however, does not seem to follow from $I_{11}$ via the above arguments.
-This is because if we split $\Pi$, the term